What I Read in 2025

 Discworld, Hitchhiker’s and Holmes I’ve read countless times before.
 They’re some of my favourites.
 Strong recommendation.

 Piranesi is fantastic.
 I would definitely recommend reading that and I would also recommend not reading up too much about it beforehand.
 Just go straight in.
-Part of the enjoyment is figuring out what’s going in as you read.
+Part of the enjoyment is figuring out what’s going on as you read.

 I read quite bit of Wodehouse, who I’d never read before.
 I can’t say that I love it but it made for good, easy before-sleep reading, especially the short stories.
 The branding of Ask Jeeves makes a lot more sense once you understand that Jeeves wasn’t just a normal, helpful butler but a reliable companion who always has the answer.

 Lastly, Poirot.
 I’ve always liked Holmes but I’ve never read Poirot and I’m enjoying it.
+Would recommend as long as you can get past the occasional part that has…not aged well.

 January 2026